Computer Science and Psychology

 Eight of the fourteen courses must be in computer science: CPSC 201, 202, 223, 323, 365, and three advanced computer science courses in artificial intelligence (e.g., CPSC 470, 471, 473, or 475).
 MATH 244 may substitute for CPSC 202.
 CPSC 480 and 490 may not be counted as one of these courses.

 The remaining six courses must be in psychology, including PSYC 200, at least one from PSYC 210–299, at least two Psychology courses from the social science point of view, and at least one course in cognitive psychology or cognitive science listed in Psychology.
 PSYC 490, 491, 492, and 493 may not be counted as one of these courses.
+For the Class of 2017 and subsequent classes, at least one of the two psychology courses from the social science point of view must be designated as Core in the course listings.

 A second course in cognitive psychology or cognitive science may substitute for one of the courses in artificial intelligence.
 An additional course in psychology and an examination arranged with the instructor of PSYC 200 may substitute for PSYC 200.